codecop/quickstart/Steps.md

 ### Issues

+* Proxy setting is always an issue in enterprises.
 * `SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder"`
     * need a SLF4J to Log4J bridge
 * license-applier and imports-cleaner do not work together
-* no formatting is default writer in 3.0, documentation is wrong
 * changes on walkmod.xml drop comments
-* no tutorial for templating - found jug project later
 * JavaPoet example destroys formatting
 * JavaPoet and other scripting does not work together
 * `VisitorMessagesWriter` did not write on `walkmod check`
+* `add exclude` creates an `<include>` ?
+* `override` plugin performs `mvn install` - why?

+* Ivy is not common in enterprises

     * Downloads everything again (in fact an Ivy issue, allow to provide `ivysettings.xml` - in config folder).
     * http://ant.apache.org/ivy/history/latest-milestone/tutorial/defaultconf.html
     * https://stackoverflow.com/questions/8617963/ivysettings-xml-add-local-maven-path
     * just changing it does not work...

+* Missing documentation

+    * no tutorial for templating - found jug project later
+    * no formatting is default writer in 3.0, documentation is wrong
+    * Did not find any help for script tag.
+    * I am missing documentation a lot ;-)